 Cut the pieces for the frame.
 Set the Kreg jig for ¾” material and drill pocket holes in each end of the shorter pieces.
 Assemble as shown using glue and 1-1/4” pocket hole screws.

-If building the units to stack, do not build the feet for each unit.
+If building the units to stack, do not build the feet.
 The only piece that will need feet is the base unit.

 Cut the pieces for the feet.
 Cut the angle as shown.
 Assemble with glue and 1-1/4” brad nails.
 There will be two left feet and two right feet.
 Attach to the frame with glue and 1-1/4” brad nails.